My name is Gary York, and I’m honored to be running for Madison Township Trustee.

 One of my regrets is not having had the opportunity to complete a critical remodeling project for the police station.
 This project was intended to address much-needed improvements to the prisoner intake and processing area, as well as the restrooms within the facility.
 At present, both employees and arrested individuals share the same restroom facilities.
 This arrangement is not only unsanitary but also poses significant safety concerns for our officers and civilian staff.
 If elected Trustee, I am hopeful that we will have the opportunity to complete this important project.

-Canal Winchester Local Schools:
+Investing in School Safety and Community Partnerships - Canal Winchester Local Schools: